Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | safety

 After breakfast, we will load up our gear, board our private transport and travel for approximately 2 hours to Torres del Paine.
 Along the way we will watch for guanaco, rheas, condors, and more, stopping for photos as the peaks of the park come into view.

-Day 12 Journey to Puerto Natales and Trip Completion
+Day 10 Journey to Puerto Natales

 IMPORTANT NOTES about the Itinerary: